Legal Education Board: PhiLSAT

 The Philippine Law School Admission Test, or more popularly known by its acronym PhiLSAT, is a one day standardized aptitude test that was designed to evaluate the academic capability of a person to pursue the potential in the study of law in the Philippines.
 The standardized test was created pursuant to LEB Memorandum Order No. 7, series of 2016.
 The tests covers four subtests, namely: communications and language proficiency, critical thinking, verbal reasoning, and quantitative reasoning.
 The test was first implemented in 1970; it was later reintroduced in 2017 and is given twice a year, on April and on September.

 In 2017, two petitions were filed before the Supreme Court: a petition challenging the constitutionality of the Legal Education Board, and the second was a petition challenging the powers of the Board to administer a standardized national test and creating such test as a requirement for law school admission.
 Oral arguments were held on March 5 and 12, 2019.
 On March 18, 2019, the Supreme Court issued a temporary restraining order for the implementation of PhiLSAT.
-The order further conditionally allowed those who have not taken PhiLSAT for the academic year of 2018-2019, those did not pass the tests in the previous years, those honor graduates with no exemption certificates or with expired exemption certificates to enroll as incoming law students for the upcoming academic year.
+The order further conditionally allowed those who have not taken PhiLSAT for the academic year of 2018-2019, those who did not pass the tests in the previous years, those honor graduates with no exemption certificates or with expired exemption certificates to enroll as incoming law students for the upcoming academic year.
 The said order was effective immediately and shall continue until further orders from the said high court.